Omid Madani (Under Construction.. Indefinitely!)

 action sequences, etc. What tasks and problems, processes and

-algorithms, and representations and data structures, support such
+algorithms, and representations and data structures, support developing such

 complexity?
 These questions are very broad and provide a starting